 Similar discomfort can also be felt for a day or two following routine adjustment visits (but it is usually not as severe), and can be dealt with in similar fashion.

-As always, please call our office if you have any questions or if the pain persists beyond a week.
+As always, please call our office if you have any questions or if the patient is in severe discomfort.

 Irritation from the wires and brackets is most common after initial appliance placement.
 In most cases, this goes away as the cheeks and lips toughen up and get used to the appliances.
 Wax (provided by our office) can be used to relieve areas that are very sore, especially for the first few days.